© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site and post-Medieval ice-house, Moat Farm is a scheduled monument protected by Historic England under reference 1013061.
 View the official record →

-Moat Farm is a medieval moated site located in Sussex with an associated post-medieval ice-house, representing two distinct phases of agricultural and domestic activity.
+Moat Farm is a medieval moated site with associated post-medieval ice-house located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013061.

 Medieval moated site and post-Medieval ice-house, Moat Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013061.